cwbaker/reyes/README.md

 ## Installation

-*Sweet Render* is built with XCode or Visual Studio using the [Sweet Build](https:/www.github.com/cwbaker/sweet_build) build tool.
+*Reyes* is built with XCode or Visual Studio using the [Sweet Build](https:/www.github.com/cwbaker/sweet_build) build tool.

 **macOS**